 What is Podcasting?

 For a podcast to be successful, you need a great voice and also excellent storytelling skills.
 Also, you should prepare well and have good memory skills.
-The ability to recollect ideas and thoughts and share them at whim is important.
+The ability to recollect ideas and thoughts and share them at a whim is essential.
 Podcasting is not for people who are not good at effortless and seamless conversation and cannot come up with something new in every podcast.

 What is Vlogging?

 The word “vlog” or “vlogging” is the truncated version of “video blog“.
 Unlike conventional video content, a vlog is more casual, entails little to no editing, and could be much longer than traditional videos.
 Informative vlogs are usually shorter, not more than a few minutes.
 Vlogs capturing routine activities tend to be longer.
-Basically, the content determines a vlog’s length.
+The content determines a vlog’s length.
 A vlog could be anything: a tutorial, performance, funny skit, review, revelations about one’s personal life, etc. Vlogs usually are synonymous with YouTube, thanks to the huge popularity of the platform.
 Some vloggers may even embed their vlogs into their websites.

 • Wider Reach – YouTube is arguably the most popular website in the world.
-This means a video on the site can potentially reach thousands of people in a short time period, most certainly if the video goes viral.
+This means a video on the site can potentially reach thousands of people in a short period, most certainly if the video goes viral.
 This massive reach is not possible through blogging and also vlogging, to a great extent.
 Moreover, videos get shared a lot more than any other form of media.

 • Not for Everyone – The video format is not for all.
 Quite a few people are a bit too self-conscious to show up in front of a camera and deliver discourses.
-They may not fancy the way they sound and/or look in videos.
-And even if such people muster the courage and push themselves into a video, the video won’t come out natural and the awkwardness would be easily discernible.
+They may not fancy the way they sound and look in videos.
+And even if such people muster the courage and push themselves into a video, the video won’t come out naturally, and the awkwardness would be easily discernible.